 Social Media Strategy

 1) Does your organization have clear objectives as to what you are trying to achieve through your social media efforts?
-If so, it’s a good time to look at how you did in 2012 and make sure you have a plan for 2013 that is aligned with your current corporate strategy.
+If so, it’s a good time to look at how you’ve done and make sure you have a plan going forward that is aligned with your current corporate strategy.
 If not, it’s time for some soul-searching – and aligning your social media objectives with your corporate goals.

 2) Does your organization have a written social media strategy?
 What happens if the person in charge of social media for your company decides to leave?
 How will you educate internal employees company-wide on your social presence, as we evolve into the era of the Connected Company and social business?